LilyTronics/lily_py_unit_test/docs/test_suite.rst

         def test_upload_image(self):
             ...

-In this case two test cases are defined.
+In this case two test methods are defined.
-The tests are executed in the order as they are created, from top to bottom.
+The test methods are executed in the order as they are created, from top to bottom.

 Running the test suite
 ----------------------